PEP 599 – The manylinux2014 Platform Tag

 ABI tag indicating its Unicode ABI.
 A

-symbol.
-This is achieved by building it against a Python compiled without the--with-fpectl
+PyFPE_jbufsymbol.
+This is achieved by building it against a Python compiled without the--with-fpectlconfigureflag.

 Compilation of Compliant Wheels